ZWMiller/anaTree/README.md

   provided by
     them, but is contained here because all of our classes reference it.

-    * The initial design of this code was done by Bingchu Huang with input from
-      Zach Miller.
-The current version has been refactored many times by both of
-        us and is maintained by both of us for different applications.
+* The initial design of this code was done by Bingchu Huang with input from Zach Miller (and the UIC Group).
+The current version has been refactored many times by both of us and is maintained by both of us for different applications.

 ## Purpose